Pakistan: Trump seeks Imran Khan’s help on Taliban talks

-ISLAMABAD (AP) — A Pakistani government spokesman says President Donald Trump has reached out to Prime Minister Imran Khan, sending him a letter seeking Islamabad’s cooperation in bringing the Taliban to the negotiating table to end Afghanistan’s 17-year war.
+ISLAMABAD (AP) — President Donald Trump has reached out to Pakistan’s prime minister, sending Imran Khan a letter seeking Islamabad’s cooperation in bringing the Taliban to the negotiating table to end the 17-year war in neighboring Afghanistan, officials said Monday.

-The spokesman, Fawad Chaudhry, says Khan received Trump’s letter on Monday morning.
+The development could help ease tension between Washington and Islamabad.
+Relations soured after Trump last month alleged that Pakistan harbored al-Qaida leader Osama bin Laden despite getting billions of dollars in American aid.

-Pakistani media outlets, whose reporters met with Khan, quoted him as saying Pakistan would continue its efforts to help peace in Afghanistan.
+Pakistan’s foreign ministry quoted Trump as saying in the letter that he considers his most important regional priority achieving a negotiated settlement to the Afghan war and that he was seeking Pakistan’s support and facilitation toward that goal.

-Trump’s letter comes two weeks after he accused Islamabad in a tweet of harboring al-Qaida leader Osama bin Laden despite getting billions of dollars in American aid.
+It said Trump acknowledged the war has cost dearly both the United State and Pakistan.
+The ministry also said Trump emphasized Pakistan and Washington “should explore opportunities to work together and renew their partnership.”

 Most Read Nation & World Stories